zvxzdx/runeforge-wiki-ru/specific-guide/sfx/full-sfx-guide.md

 Inside, you will find a file called "wad-make.exe".
 Drag your parent folder (so Name for sfx and Name.en_US for voice-over) over the said file, and it will create a wad file next to your parent folder.
 So it should look like this:

 ![sg13.webp](/user-pictures/vector/general-guides/sfxguide/sg13.webp)

-### Creating voice-overs for multiple regions
-To be completely honest, I have never done it, as I never saw the need to/was too lazy to do it.
-But to do so quickly, you will have to use the VO Helper by tarngaina.
-Go to the download link below, get the exe version, but bear in mind, it has been falsely flagged as a virus, so you'll need to tell your firewall to calm down.
-Tarngaina is a trusted and renowned creator, you shouldn't worry about your motherboard getting hacked.
-If you are still a bit paranoid, then you would have to do it manually.
-I'm pretty sure all you need to do is change the subfolder's name from "en_us" to a one corresponding to one of the regions displayed on a screenshot above.
-After that you would have to rename the parent folder to switch the "en_US" to the same thing  you've set the subfolder to.
-Still, I'm not sure, since I don't play in English all the time.

 ## Merging sound mods
 Imagine a situation in which you're trying to install two sound effect mods.
 You downloaded them, added to cslol, and then this happens: